TetaLab-com/LocalLogger_iOS/README.md

 # LocalLogger iOS
 ## This library can be used to collect, display, and share developer logs on client devices.
+The application stores logs and sessions in a local db data.

 ## Installation
 ### Swift Package Manager (SPM)
-> Add https://github.com/TetaLab-com/LocalLogger_iOS to your package dependencies.
+Add https://github.com/TetaLab-com/LocalLogger_iOS to your package dependencies.
-The application stores logs and sessions in a local db data.

 ## Usage
 ### Step 1: Import LocalLogger